You're about to share financials, cap tables, contracts, and your pitch deck with a stranger who might write you a check - or not.

 Pricing:

-At $0 to $50/month, Ellty offers data room features without the per-user fees that make other platforms expensive as your deal process grows.
+At $0 to $149/month, Ellty offers data room features without the per-user fees which is practical as your deal process grows.

 Digify is a solid, affordable virtual data room that punches above its weight for startups.
 It's ISO 27001 certified, trusted by over 600,000 professionals across 138 countries, and has a clean track record of helping founders through fundraising rounds.